qusers/Q/tutorials/Tyk2/neq2/README.md

 ```

 Each replicate (a SLURM array task) runs `eq1`-`eq5`, performs the one-time endpoint relaxation, then loops the requested forward/reverse switches.
 The switching work is written to **`neq_1_*.log`** (forward, $\lambda: 1 \to 0$) and **`neq_0_*.log`** (reverse, $\lambda: 0 \to 1$) under each replicate's run directory.

+**How the switches map to cores.** Each iteration fires a forward *and* a reverse switch, so `--neq-reps 5` gives `2 × 5 = 10` independent switches per replicate.
+Because the switches are serial and independent, `setupFEP` sizes the allocation to run them all in **one concurrent wave**, setting `--ntasks-per-node` to `max(2 × neq_reps, cluster default)`.
+The cluster default (16 on SNELLIUS) is the *billed* core count from [`settings.py`](../../../src/QligFEP/settings/settings.py): flooring there means a cluster that bills a fixed minimum never runs fewer cores than you pay for, and the equilibration (`eq1`-`eq5`, on the parallel `qdynp` engine) uses all of them.
+The count grows to `2 × neq_reps` only when the protocol needs more cores than the default (e.g. 10 switches where the default is 8), keeping the switches in one wave rather than a slow tail.
+A single `mpirun` then streams the switches onto the cores with no cross-rank communication — the independence behind NEQ's ~20–40% compute saving.

+**Adjusting for your cluster.** If a node cannot grant `2 × neq_reps` cores, lower `--ntasks-per-node` in the generated `run*.sh`; the switches then run in successive waves — correct, just slower.
+Use a **divisor of `2 × neq_reps`** to keep the waves even; the script prints a warning before launching if your count leaves a partial tail wave with idle billed cores.
+For a new cluster, set its `NTASKS` (the billed floor) in [`settings.py`](../../../src/QligFEP/settings/settings.py) so `setupFEP` sizes the allocation automatically.

 ❗**Tip**❗ As with equilibrium FEP, protein legs are more failure-prone than water legs (residual clashes, a nearly-decoupled ligand at switch start).
 We recommend first submitting the protein leg.